mugenzi93/Deep_Health/README.md

 # Warmup Questions

 #### 1. What is the probability distribution for readmission?
-Let's ditermine the probability distribution for readmission by first determining the frequencies of each of the three entries in the re-admitted column.
+Let's determine the probability distribution for readmission by first determining the frequencies of each of the three entries in the re-admitted column.
 ```{r}
 e <- table(df$readmitted)
 d <- length(df$readmitted)